Syntheses, Analyses and Applications of 2D Materials and Their Heterostructures

-Carbon-based Electron Wave Interferometer (US Army ARDEC): This project is to explore the nanoscale processing and characterization techniques toward matter wave interferometers.
+Carbon-based Electron Wave Interferometer (US Army ARDEC): This project explores the nanoscale processing and characterization techniques toward matter-wave interferometers.

-Graphene as Transparent Conductive Electrodes for High Density Focal Plane Assemblies (NASA GSFC IRAD) (PI: Li, NASA Goddard Space Flight Center): This project is to develop graphene growth technology and help GSFC to build the CVD system to grow graphene.
+Graphene as Transparent Conductive Electrodes for High-Density Focal Plane Assemblies (NASA GSFC IRAD) (PI: Li, NASA Goddard Space Flight Center): This project develops graphene growth technology and helps GSFC to build the CVD system to grow graphene.

 Micromachined Piezoelectric Multi-layer Actuators for Cryogenic Adaptive Optics (NASA SBIR Phase I and II) (PI: Jiang, TRS Technologies): This project is to develop micromachined piezoelectric actuators for cryogenic Adaptive Optics toward NASA applications.

-Single Electronic Memory Devices based on Carbon Nanotube Quantum Dots (Funded by AFOSR: This project is to investigate carbon-based transistor devices.
+Single Electronic Memory Devices based on Carbon Nanotube Quantum Dots (Funded by AFOSR): This project investigates to investigate carbon-based transistor devices.
 Quantum dot-based electron transistor devices were successfully fabricated and demonstrated.

 Inchworm microactuator (Funding: National Reconnaissance Office, NASA): 2001~2005

 MEMS Adaptive optics (Funding: Center for Adaptive Optics, JPL Director's Research and Development Fund, DARPA/LASSO): 1999~2006